Luizfvandrade/talent-song-api-test/README.md

 # 🎶 talent-song-api-test

-**Song Api** is a Api used to create a simple list of your favorite songs:
+**Song Api** is a Api used to create a simple list of your favorite songs.
+You can test the api [here](http://localhost:3000/api-docs)
-- you can add a new song in your list,
-- you can update a song if you added incorrectly,
-- you can delete a song if you don't like it anymore,
-- and of course, you can listing your songs.

 > **Table of contents**
 > - [🔍 Requirements](#requirements)